truenas/middleware/docs/api/resources/storage.rst

    :json string dataset: name of dataset to snapshot
    :json string name: name of the snapshot
    :json boolean recursive: True if you want it to recursively snapshot the dataset
+   :json boolean vmware_sync: True if you want to coordinate snapshots when using FreeNAS® as a VMware datastore
    :reqheader Content-Type: the request content type
    :resheader Content-Type: the response content type
    :statuscode 201: no error